-4. ESMA shall, on its own initiative, in accordance with the criteria set out in paragraph 2 and after conducting a public consultation, identify and notify to the Commission the classes of derivatives or individual derivative contracts that should be subject to the obligation to trade on the venues referred to in Article 24(1), but for which no CCP has yet received authorisation under Article 14 or 15 of Regulation (EU) No 648/2012 or which is not admitted to trading or traded on a venue referred to in Article 24(1).
+4. ESMA shall, on its own initiative, in accordance with the criteria set out in paragraph 2 and after conducting a public consultation, identify and notify to the Commission the classes of derivatives or individual derivative contracts that should be subject to the obligation to trade on the venues referred to in Article 24(1), but for which no CCP has yet received authorisation under Article 14 or 15 of Regulation (EU) No 648/2012 or which is not admitted to trading or traded on a trading venue referred to in Article 24(1).

-Following a notification by ESMA, the Commission may publish a call for development of proposals for the trading of those derivatives on the venues referred to in Article 24(1).
+Following the notification by ESMA referred to in the first subparagraph, the Commission may publish a call for development of proposals for the trading of those derivatives on the venues referred to in Article 24(1).

-- 5. ESMA shall in accordance with paragraph 1, submit to the Commission new draft regulatory technical standards to amend, suspend or revoke existing regulatory technical standards whenever there is a material change in the criteria set out in paragraph 2.
+5. ESMA shall in accordance with paragraph 1, submit to the Commission new draft regulatory technical standards to amend, suspend or revoke existing regulatory technical standards whenever there is a material change in the criteria set out in paragraph 2.
 Before doing so, ESMA may consult, where appropriate, the competent authorities of third countries.
-Power is conferred to the Commission to amend, suspend and revoke the existing regulatory technical standards in accordance with Article 15 of Regulation (EU) No 1095/2010. - 6.
-Powers are delegated to the Commission to adopt regulatory technical standards specifying the criteria referred to in paragraph 2(b), to be adopted in accordance with Articles 10 to 14 of Regulation EU 1095/2010.
-ESMA shall submit drafts for those regulatory technical standards to the Commission by --/--/--.
+Power is conferred to the Commission to amend, suspend and revoke the existing regulatory technical standards in accordance with Articles 10 to 14 of Regulation (EU) No 1095/2010.

+6. ESMA shall develop draft regulatory technical standards specifying the criteria referred to in paragraph 2(b).

+ESMA shall submit drafts for those regulatory technical standards to the Commission by $\dots^$ .